zaiem2001/social-media-app/README.md

  * npm install in client and npm install in root
  * in **root folder** i.e Not in client or backend folder
  * npm run both
- * image upload will not work on your local pc as my **firebase api keys** are used in this project which are not committed to the github.
- * You can use locally by adding your api keys and app id in **./client/src/firebase** folder where **firebase config** has all **api** keys, replace mine with your creds
  * enjoy 😁